webplatform/docs/concepts/mobile_web/mobile_web/index.md

 All of these different renderings and interpretations are not to be considered bugs (well some are) but instead features of the device.
 Sure the phone might not support a colour screen or JavaScript, but the battery will probably last longer.
 As you optimize for specific devices, it changes the functionality on others.
 This might seem like a major issue to developers and designers stuck in a pixel perfect world, but in reality these differences are acceptable — even expected.
 The idea of One Web does not mean exactly the same look and feel across all devices.
 Just as this is an unobtainable goal on the desktop, it is even more so on mobile devices.

-The sooner you accept this and move on, the sooner you can begin to develop better Web sites.
+The sooner you accept this and move on, the sooner you can begin to develop better websites.
 From screen-size and resolution, to installed fonts and colors, to image and HTML support, not all phones are created equal, so the best you can do is present the best, most flexible, equivalent design you can — which does not mean identical.
 This is where testing is key!
 Testing is an important part of any web development process, but especially so for mobile devices due to the diverse range of devices and capabilities.

 == Exercise questions ==